Preventing Crawl Space Mold

 - Find little cracks and gaps in the crawl space.
 Seal these with high-durability spray foam.

 Crawl spaces are notorious for creating favorable mold growth conditions.
 Mold intrusion can create health issues in susceptible individuals.
-Moreover, the mold can damage your home’s indoor surfaces, which is why you should contact a professional mold remediation company ASAP to take care of your mold problem.
+Moreover, the mold can damage your home’s indoor surfaces, which is why you should contact a professional mold remediation company ASAP to take care of your mold problem no matter how much mold you have.

-Since mold needs moisture to grow, you should focus on minimizing the moisture levels in your crawl space such as remembering to change out your HVAC ducts.
+Since mold needs moisture to grow, you should focus on minimizing the moisture levels in your crawl space such as remembering to change out your HVAC ducts and check for plumbing leaks.
 Adequate ventilation and draining are essential.
 You can opt for crawl space encapsulation, which can be very efficient against mold intrusion when done the right way.

 Markham Services can help you find and get rid of crawlspace mold at the earliest sign.
 Contact us today for inspection and treatment services.